MurilloGroupMSU/Dense-Plasma-Properties-Database/database/DeSilvaKatsouros/README.md

 ### Modified Lee-More Model (MLM)

+This data was originally collectied here as part of the paper,
+* _Data-driven Electrical Conductivities of Dense Plasmas_, Michael S. Murillo, Frontiers in Physics, 2022, which also included a modfied version of the Lee-More conductivity model, which can be found [here](https://murillogroupmsu.github.io/Modified-Lee-More-Transport/).

 In the original paper [Murillo, Frontiers in Physics, 2022] that led to the creation of this database, a modification of the Lee-More conductivity model was used.
 The MLM has been written as an easy to use Python library and is included here with the data.
 To use this library:
 1. install the library in the apprpriate path on your computer
 2. `import mlm`